Austria in the Eurovision Song Contest 2012: Competing entries

-Nine of the ten artists were nominated by the radio channel Ö3, while a tenth act was chosen through a wildcard selection.
+Nine of the ten artists were nominated by the radio station Ö3, while a tenth act was chosen through a wildcard selection.
 For the wildcard selection, ORF invited all interested artists to submit their songs to the broadcaster between 1 December 2011 and 31 December 2011.
 The broadcaster received over 100 submissions at the close of the deadline, which were reviewed by the Ö3 team.
 The nine nominated artists were revealed on 1 December 2011 during the radio show Ö3-Wecker, aired on Ö3, while "How Can You Ask Me?" performed by Mary Broadcast Band was revealed on 9 January 2012 as the winner of the wildcard selection.
+Vera Böhnisch had initially been selected for the competition, but she withdrew prior to the announcement of the nominated artists.
+The presentation of the songs took place on 10 January 2012 during Ö3-Wecker.

 On 29 January 2012, ORF announced that "Crazy Swing" performed by !DelaDap had been disqualified from the national final as the song had been performed before 1 September 2011.
 The band would remain in the competition but with the song "Don't Turn Around" instead.

 Final

 The televised final took place on 24 February 2012.
 Ten songs competed in the first round where the top two were selected by a public vote to proceed to the second round.
-The top two were "That's What I Am" performed by Conchita Wurst and "Woki mit deim Popo" performed by Trackshittaz.
-In the second round, public televoting selected "Woki mit deim Popo" performed by Trackshittaz as the winner.
-Viewers were able to vote via telephone or SMS.
-"Woki mit deim Popo" became Austria's first entry in the contest to be performed entirely in the Mühlviertlerisch dialect.
+In the second round, public televoting again selected "Woki mit deim Popo" performed by Trackshittaz as the winner.
+Viewers were able to vote via telephone or SMS during both rounds.
+"Woki mit deim Popo" became Austria's first entry in the contest to be performed in Mühlviertlerisch, a Central Bavarian dialect spoken in Upper Austria.